-Position: Summer Student Library Assistant - Technology

-Classification: Management/Non-Union Reports To: Chief Executive Officer
+Position: Summer Student Library Assistant - Technology Classification: Management/Non-Union Reports To: Chief Executive Officer Prepared by: Joan MacLean POSITION SUMMARY:

-Date: March 2018

-Prepared by: Caroline Goulding

-POSITION SUMMARY:

 The Summer Student Library Assistant - Technology will be responsible for running technology programming within the Library.
-They will offer workshops and programs around the use of our technology resources at the Library and out in the community.
+They will offer virtual workshops and programs around the use of our technology resources at the Library.
 They will assist with other Library duties as necessary.
+COVID-19 restrictions currently mean the library is only partially open to the public and may remain so for the remainder of the summer.
+COVID protocols must be adhered to when working in the library.

-The position is for 35 hours/week for 8 weeks at a rate of \$14.00/hour.
-The preferred start date is June 18, 2018.
-A resume and cover letter should be emailed to:
+The position is for 35 hours/week for 8 weeks at a rate of \$14.95/hour.
+The preferred start date is June 28, 2021 and ends August 20, 2021.
+A resume and cover letter should be emailed to: ceo@ffpltc.ca

-Caroline Goulding
+Joan MacLean

 CEO, Fort Frances Public Library Technology Centre

-cgoulding@ffpltc.ca
+jmaclean@ffpltc.ca

 601 Reid Avenue

 Fort Frances, ON P9A 0A2

 DIRECTION RECEIVED

 The Summer Student Library Assistant - Technology will operate under the direct supervision of the CEO.
 The will meet with the CEO weekly to discuss progress towards their work goals and for mentorship.
 They will receive functional direction from the IT Coordinator.

 DIRECTION OF OTHERS: